President’s Welcome

 Dual Enrollment/NAVIT Agreements:

 NPC partners with 20 area high schools to allow students to earn college credit while attending high school (dual enrollment).
-NPC also partners with the Northern Arizona Vocational Institute of Technology to bring vocational training to 12 area high schools.New Programs
+NPC also partners with the Northern Arizona Vocational Institute of Technology to bring vocational training to 12 area high schools.Major Accomplishments 2023-24

 Administration of Justice